Pathfinder races and ancestries list 2022

-From Gnome to Goblin, Pathfinder 2e races, or Ancestries, are a crucial part of your character - our guide details the eight core Pathfinder races
+Pathfinder 2e races, or ancestries, are a crucial part of your tabletop RPG character - here's all the details on the core Pathfinder races.

 Pathfinder races and ancestries guide - Paizo rulebook artwork showing a goblin in glasses with a grenade

-With the rapid expansion of Paizo’s Pathfinder fantasy universe since the TTRPG’s first edition came out in 2009, it’s spawned a vast range of Pathfinder races – called ‘Ancestries’ – to choose from.
-Ranging from the simple Gnome and Elf to playable Tiefling, Gargoyle, and Android races, the full list is pushing 50; our guide will start by detailing the core eight races, their lore, and key stats.
+With the rapid expansion of Paizo’s Pathfinder fantasy universe since the TTRPG’s first edition came out in 2009, it’s spawned a vast range of Pathfinder races – called ‘ancestries’ – to choose from.
+Ranging from the simple Gnome and Elf to playable Kobold, Gargoyle, and Android races, the full list is nearing 40 (and that’s just in second edition).
+Our guide will start by detailing the core six Pathfinder 2e races, their lore, and key stats.

-As a thoroughbred tabletop RPG, originally built from the bones of 3rd edition Dungeons and Dragons, Pathfinder has some crossover with the classic DnD races you may know.
+As a thoroughbred tabletop RPG, originally built from the bones of third edition Dungeons and Dragons, Pathfinder has some crossover with the classic DnD races you may know.
 It also has a character class system to design the role you’ll play in your party – for help there, try our full Pathfinder classes guide.
-You’ll find they’re similar to the DnD classes, but with some key differences to understand.
+You’ll find some similarities to the DnD classes if you’re already familiar with these, but there are plenty of key differences to understand.

 These are the core, playable Pathfinder 2e races:

-Naturally, for a TTRPG as beloved, mature, and expansive as Pathfinder 2e, there are a lot of other playable races besides those core eight Ancestries – 45 of them, by our reckoning.
+Naturally, for a TTRPG as beloved, mature, and expansive as Pathfinder 2e, there are a lot of other playable races besides those core six ancestries – 30 of them, by our reckoning (plus six more that will be found in an as-yet-unreleased Pathfinder book).
 It’ll take us time to do proper deep dives into every single one, but, for the moment, here’s a table of the lot.

 Pathfinder Dwarf